gapolinario/gapolinario.github.io/_posts/2017-06-18-scheduling-tasks-on-ubuntu.markdown

 Fill these fields with the appropriate numbers, or a * if the task is to be executed always, that is, every minute, or every hour.
 You can use intervals too, like 09-18.

-To view your crontabs, use 'crontab -l', this shows the crontabs for the user currently logged in.
+To view your crontabs, use `crontab -l`, this shows the crontabs for the user currently logged in.

 You can else set up intervals for the task, thus `*/10` in the minute field means every 10 minutes.